-Shelton State Community College issues each student an eight-digit student identification number that is attached to the letter "A" which becomes the student's myShelton username at the time of admission.
+Shelton State Community College issues each student an eight-digit student identification number that is attached to the letter "A" which becomes the student's identification number while enrolled.

-Password Administration
+Password Administration (PIN)

-The password for the initial sign in to myShelton is the student's six-digit date of birth.
-Upon successful sign in to myShelton, the student will be prompted to change his or her password.
+The PIN for initial sign in to myShelton is the student's six-digit date of birth.
+Upon successful sign in to myShelton, the student will be prompted to change his or her PIN.